About the YMCA of Greater Seattle

 - $31M+ endowment, $23M+ reserves

 - Over $100M operating budget, with solid track record of financial sustainability

-We are seeking a proven operator and strategic thinker who can direct change management with ease.
-The CBO will be comfortable motivating, communicating, and influencing at all levels and in a multitude of environments.
+We are seeking a proven fundraiser and strategic thinker who can direct change management with ease.
+The CDO will be comfortable motivating, communicating, and influencing at all levels and in a multitude of environments.
 This executive will operate with the highest levels of integrity, honesty, and personal standards and ethics.